KamalRajput1998/Blood-Requesting-Application/README.md

 #
 ### Electronic blood requesting form developed using Django & Vanilla JavaScript.

 This project uses Fetch API (AJAX) in JavaScript to ensure real-time CRUD functionality.
-The Django framework was used to develop this application using Python.
+The Django framework was used to develop this application in Python.